-- Telling the Story: Mathinna (2008)
+- Telling the Story: Mathinna (2008).

-- Mathinna Bangarra Dance Theatre Education Resource
+- Mathinna Bangarra Dance Theatre Education Resource.

-- Excerpts from Mathinna
+- Excerpts from Mathinna.

-- Mathinna Study Guide
+- Mathinna Study Guide.

-- Worksheets and stimulus questions (Worksheets 1, 2 and 3)
+- Worksheets and stimulus questions (Worksheets 1, 2 and 3).

 - Introduce students to the story of Mathinna.
-Display the website Telling the Story: Mathinna and read through the story with students. - Facilitate a whole class discussion exploring students' understanding of: - contemporary Indigenous artists - dance and theatre as a form of storytelling - how the story of Mathinna fits into students' current knowledge of the Stolen Generations. - Students complete worksheet: Before viewing (Worksheet 1).
+Display the website Telling the Story: Mathinna and read through the story with students. - Facilitate a whole class discussion exploring students' understanding of: - Contemporary First Nations artists. - Dance and theatre as a form of storytelling. - How the story of Mathinna fits into students' current knowledge of the Stolen Generations. - Students complete worksheet: Before viewing (Worksheet 1).

-- Watch video: Mathinna Bangarra Dance Theatre Education Resource. - Students complete worksheet: After viewing (Worksheet 2). - Facilitate whole class discussion as students share answers on both worksheets: - prompt students to consider the impact of dance theatre as a method of storytelling. - Students plan and draft a written review in response to Mathinna as a production of contemporary storytelling.
-Recommended resources: - completed worksheets (Worksheet 1 and 2) - stimulus questions (Worksheet 3) - Mathinna Sydney Morning Herald review - Mathinna Sees Stolen Childhood Told in Dance. - Students include images and quotes (from dancers, directors or Mathinna's letter) to support their writing. - Students swap reviews with peers to edit and provide feedback on each other's work.
+- Watch video: Mathinna Bangarra Dance Theatre Education Resource. - Students complete worksheet: After viewing (Worksheet 2). - Facilitate whole class discussion as students share answers on both worksheets: - Prompt students to consider the impact of dance theatre as a method of storytelling. - Students plan and draft a written review in response to Mathinna as a production of contemporary storytelling.
+Recommended resources: - Completed worksheets (Worksheet 1 and 2). - Stimulus questions (Worksheet 3). - Mathinna Sydney Morning Herald review. - Students include images and quotes (from dancers, directors or Mathinna's letter) to support their writing. - Students swap reviews with peers to edit and provide feedback on each other's work.